-And remember, something is ALWAYS better than nothing, even if it is just a quick 4-minute Tabata workout.
+Something is ALWAYS better than nothing, even if it is just a quick 4-minute Tabata workout.

 7. Include Your Kids

 Including them in your workouts not only teaches them to live an active and healthy lifestyle but it is also a great way to bond with them.

-8. Don’t be shy, Break a Sweat Anytime and Anywhere
+8. Break a Sweat Anytime and Anywhere

 You dont need a gym or even your house to burn calories.

-Instead of using your lunch hour to zone out on Social Media, pack some tennis shoes and go for a walk er do a little office cubical circuit training.
+Instead of using your lunch hour to zone out on Social Media, pack some tennis shoes and go for a walk or do a little office cubical circuit training.

 9. Give Yourself a Little Grace